kpich/symmetric_concordance/README.md

 ## Caveats

-- `gold_times` and `pred_times` are each used only for *within-series* ordering, so they need not share a scale — just orient both so bigger = later event.
+- `gold_times` and `pred_times` are each used only for *within-series* ordering, so they need not share a scale, just orient both so bigger = later event.
 (IPCW is the exception: its binding time `max(gold, pred)` needs them on the same time axis.)
 - Pass `pred_observed` when predictions are censored.
 It defaults to all-observed, which brings back the bias this metric exists to avoid.